tek/proteome.nvim/README.md

 pythonpath:

 ```
-pip install proteome
+pip3 install proteome
 ```

-**Note**: Python 3.5.1 is required to run the plugin.
+**Note**: Python 3.6 is required to run the plugin.

 After installation, regularly install the nvim plugin and execute `:UpdateRemotePlugins`.